 I had a wonderful experience with this law firm.
 Everyone at the firm was extremely nice, friendly, and professional.
 They always looked out for my best interest.
 I could not...

 If you, your spouse, or one of your family members recently cracked or broke a bone in a work-related accident, you should talk about your legal options with an experienced workers’ compensation lawyer.
 At the Ramsay Law Firm, our dedicated attorneys have been handling workers’ compensation claims, hearings, and appeals for more than 25 years, and understand what it takes to obtain the benefits you deserve for your injury.

-Proudly serving part-time and full-time employees across all types of industries and occupations throughout the Charlotte area, our North Carolina workplace accident lawyers are available to help if you or a loved one needs assistance filing a claim, disputing a claim denial, or disputing the termination or reduction of your current benefits.
+Proudly serving part-time and full-time employees across all types of industries and occupations throughout the North Carolina, our Charlotte workplace accident lawyers are available to help if you or a loved one needs assistance filing a claim, disputing a claim denial, or disputing the termination or reduction of your current benefits.

 For a free legal consultation with one of our skilled injury lawyers, contact the Ramsay Law Firm online, or call us today at (704) 376-1616.